Josefine Cronholm

-Josefine Cronholm (born 1971) is a Swedish jazz vocalist, singer and songwriter, who has won two Danish Jazz Grammy Awards.
-Her debut album Wild Garden was released on 2002.
+Josefine Cronholm (born 1971) is a Swedish jazz vocalist and a singer-songwriter, who has won two Danish Jazz Grammy Awards.
+Her debut album, Wild Garden was released in 2002.
 She also provided a cover of The Carpenters' Close to You and an original song called "If I Apologised" for the film MirrorMask.
 She sang on the Django Bates Album Quiet Nights in 1998.